 Browsing the Web can be dangerous, especially when you reach new and unknown websites by causally browsing and they turn out to be malicious.
 Clicking on advertisements or targeted content could have hidden links that redirect you to dubious online places.
 Other websites could be filled with advertisements and redirect links and you could land on a page such as the Ursnif Trojan (Purolator Phishing) one.

 Email campaigns that spread malicious links, ads, attachments and link to phishing landing pages are connected with the spread of the Purolator Phishing Scam which loads the Ursnif Trojan horse to your system.
+The attachments can be Microsoft Word documents with embedded VBS Macros that are malicious.
+The said macros run a PowerShell script, which downloads Ursnif to a compromised PC.
 In the above two pictures (above this paragraph and in the very beginning of the article) you can see exactly how one such email message is presented to potential victims in terms of content, which is:

 Your parcel is registered with the branch of Canada Post.

 You may get track number immediately with our online Track instrument PRESS HERE or digit it in your web browser http://canadacpost(.)tk/treck21413252.zip

 Our tracking system is refreshed every 24 hours to provide you with the most current information available about the geographic position and status of your item.

 That is one of the messages that spread via email and is seen above the last paragraph in this section of the article.
 If you have downloaded a .zip file that you are suspicious of, you can always check its contents for malware with ZipeZip Online Scanner.
 However, do not be tempted to open any links from emails especially if they look like the one discussed above or if they are sent from an unknown (unverified) source.

 Ursnif Trojan (Purolator Phishing) Scam – In Greater Depth